 Employees resign.
-It’s part of the employee lifecycle and employers need to be prepared for it.
+It’s part of the employee lifecycle, and employers need to be prepared for it.
 Sometimes you can see it coming.
 Other times it can happen suddenly.
-But, when it does, it’s important to have a plan to properly manage the situation and transition the employee out of the company.

 executive search toronto what to do when an employer resigns